 Also, allow the thermometer to reach its full temperature before reading it.
 This will help to ensure that you get an accurate reading of the internal temperature of the beef tenderloin.

 Beef tenderloin is a meat cut from the beef hindquarter, specifically from the area around the loin.
 The beef hindquarter is divided into several cuts, including the sirloin, round, and chuck.

 The tenderloin is located beneath the ribs, near the spine.
 It is a long, narrow muscle that does not get much exercise and is very tender.

 The beef tenderloin is one of the most expensive cuts due to its tenderness and versatility.
 It can be grilled, roasted, or even cut into medallions and pan-fried.
 It is often served as a special occasion or holiday meal and is a popular choice for steakhouses and fine dining establishments.

 In the United States, beef tenderloin is typically sold in whole and trimmed forms.
 Whole beef tenderloin is the entire muscle, with a thin layer of fat on the outside.

 Trimmed beef tenderloin has had the fat and silver skin removed, leaving a leaner cut of meat.
 Both types of beef tenderloin can be cooked using various methods, including roasting, grilling, and sous-vide.

 Roasting the Tenderloin

-When I carved a slice from the middle of the roast, it was cooked perfectly to a medium doneness.
-Normally, I would cook it to a medium rare doneness, which equates to about 130°F but that is a little too rare for the girls.
+When I carved a slice from the middle of the roast, it was cooked perfectly to medium doneness.
+Usually, I would cook it to a medium rare doneness, which equates to about 130°F, but that is a little too rare for the girls.

-I know that most of you are used to cooking meats and poultry using a time and temperature technique and that most recipes found in cookbooks and cooking magazines give you time and temperature, but I urge you to use them as approximations only and try getting used to using a thermometer to achieve better results.
+I know that most of you are used to cooking meats and poultry using a time and temperature technique and that most recipes in cookbooks and cooking magazines give you time and temperature.
+Still, I would like you to use them as approximations only and try getting used to using a thermometer to achieve better results.